Nandani-P/Image-Processing/Readme.md

 # To run naiveBayes with the advanced feature (-f) and testing data of 1000 (-t 1000)

-python dataClassifier.py  -c naiveBayes -d digits -f -t 1000 python dataClassifier.py  -c naiveBayes -d faces -f
+python dataClassifier.py  -c naiveBayes -d digits -f -t 1000 -s 500 python dataClassifier.py  -c naiveBayes -d faces -f

 # To run perceptron algo on digit and face data